EconometricInstitute/feb22012-programming-website/data/week6/7-streams-terminal.md

 public static Collector<T,?,Map<K,V>> toMap(Function<T,K> keyMapper, Function<T,V> valueMapper);
 ```

 Remember that a `Map<K,V>` holds a set of *key* objects of type `K` and that each key is associated with a value.
-The method `Collectors.toMap()` requires two `Function` object, of which the first function should convert the objects emitted from the stream to an object that will be used as a key value in the output `Map` and the second function should transform those objects in the associated value.
+The method `Collectors.toMap()` requires two `Function` objects, of which the first function should convert the objects emitted from the stream to an object that will be used as a key value in the output `Map` and the second function should transform those objects in the associated value.
 As it could happen that multiple objects from the stream result in the same key object, the `Collector` produced by `toMap()` can throw an `IllegalStateException` if it encounters the same key more than once.

 An alternative `Collector` that produces a `Map` as output can be obtained by calling the `Collectors.groupingBy()` method.
 This method requires a single `Function<T,K>` that converts the objects of type `T` emitted from the stream to key values of type `K`.
 The output map has type `Map<K,List<T>>`.
 The `Collector` object groups all objects that share the same key value in the `List<T>` associated with that key in the output map.
-This is very useful, as it allows you to partition the objects from a stream into based on a property of those objects.
+This is very useful, as it allows you to partition the objects from a stream into `List`s based on a property of those objects.

 When the following example code is executed: